0xAndre/stadiapp/README.md

 Submit your Feature idea, ![here](https://github.com/x0uter/stadiapp/issues).

 ## Contributing
 Feel free to participate in this project.
-If you are interested in fixing issues and contributing, please submit your **pull request**.
+If you are interested in fixing issues and contributing, **pull requests** are welcome!

-If you find a bug, please create a issue.
+If you find a bug, please create an issue.